Initial information about what is involved

 - Tools and resources for dealing with conflicts or challenges that may arise in our local work.

 Bloom Network has a global membership model that has just begun.
+We are currently researching how we can set up our membership model to automatically allocate a percentage of membership fees to the local chapter the person signed up with.
 We are hopeful that as that we grow we will have a funding pool available for local chapters to apply to for grants.
 It’s up to you if you want to apply for grants from other sources you connect with, or if you prefer to create a financially profitable endeavor, or if you’d like to do everything on a voluntary basis.

 If you have read all this, and the forming a local Bloom excites you, please contact us for a Bloom Chapter Application Form.
 We will are happy to have an online chat with you, so feel free to ask any questions! email@example.com